Visit Search Results Page

 Pollock Bench Trailhead offers exceptional hiking and horseback riding opportunities in a landscape of colorful intricate cliffs and deep canyons that tell a story shaped by shallow seas, a meandering river systems, and ongoing uplift and erosion.
 There are many...

-The Powderhorn Wilderness totals 62,050 acres and is managed by the Bureau of Land Management and the U.S. Forest Service.
-All of the wilderness area is located in the state of Colorado.
-In 1993, the Powderhorn Wilderness became part of...
+The Powderhorn Wilderness now contains a total of 62,050 acres and is managed by the Bureau of Land Management and the Forest Service.
+All of the Wilderness is in the state of Colorado.
+In 1993 the Powderhorn Wilderness became part...

 Powers Fishing access site is a small BLM facility located on the Colorado River between the communities of Kremmling on the west and Parshall on the east.
 There are no facilities other than a parking lot for access to a...